RavensbourneWebMedia/UX-design/sessions/session-07.md

 Most types of testing can be done both remotely and face2face.

-# Warm-up exercise
+# Usability testing

-Let's start with some quick and dirty remote testing.
+Let's warm up with some remote usability testing.

 1. Sign up for a free account on [UsabilityHub](https://usabilityhub.com/?r=30141), take a few tests to see what it's like and get inspired about what you can test.